Ethical Internship and Job Search Policies

 - Attend all meetings, interviews, and other job-related commitments and obligations:

 - Students are expected to honor all scheduled coaching appointments by being on time and prepared.
-Students more than 10 minutes late for an appointment, and who have not notified The Career Center, will be asked to reschedule.
+Students who are 10 or more minutes late for an appointment, and who have not notified The Career Center, will be asked to reschedule.

 - Students who are late/miss 2 appointments will not be permitted to schedule an appointment for 30 days.